johnmccrae/PSNow/readme.md

+# PSNow

 ![Made With Powershell](https://img.shields.io/badge/Made%20With-PowerShell-green "Powered by PowerShell") [![Build Status](https://dev.azure.com/chefcorp-chefIT/PSNow/_apis/build/status/johnmccrae.PSNow?branchName=master)](https://dev.azure.com/chefcorp-chefIT/PSNow/_build/latest?definitionId=21&branchName=master)

-# PSNow

 A PowerShell module for making modules.
 PSNow creates the entire framework you need to create, analyze, test, sign, build, deploy and publish your code with one module.
+All you need to do after you run the module is to write your functions.

 Follow the directions below to get started.
 The process will ask you some basic questions about your new module and will then create everything you need to get going with.